Lae-Alfheim/open.sh/README.md

 - Detect if missing any required or wanted packages
     - Warn user
     - Try not to use the one not installed
-- add support for other browser like firefox, librewolf, brave, lynx, links, etc...
+- add support
+    * other browser like firefox, librewolf, brave, lynx, links, etc...
 Including detecting witch is installed
+    * "log" text editors, vim, vi, ed, ETC
-- add support for other media viewer vlc, (idk), etc...
+    * media viewer vlc, (idk), etc...
+    * add availablity for both gnu and openbsd netcat
+    * wayland
 - proxychains better support and easy off switch
-- add availablity for both gnu and openbsd netcat
-- add compatability for wayland
 - kitty computer controler -- volume
 - possibly complile this _needed feed back_
-- make custom newsboat version to include this'
+- make custom newsboat version to include this or a diff file?

 # Contribution Guidelines